 To make a set of mats, expose them and set aside the three mats in a safe-box.
 To develop, use the mixing directions, amounts as though you were souping 4 mats, but use that mixed developer in thirds.
 Take 1/3 and develop each mat in your developing tray.
 This assumes a very standardized procedure that has controlled balance and contrast.
 Clearly, if you are processing mats to different contrasts, then you cannot develop using the same mixed working solution.

 Time is not a good adjustment to matrix contrast change.
 Tanning of the gelatin does not occur directly with development time.
 The oxidation of the tanning developer does not affect the matrix tanning as much as it would intuitively seem.
 The experienced darkroom tech coming to dye transfer cannot wholly bring their prior B&W experience to the matrix phase of dye transfer.

 the matrix is the matrix — another world with other meanings

-Even the most recent incarnation of Matrix film (Gecko, and Del Rio) which were being made when this post was originally made (2014) are out of production.
+Even the most recent incarnation of Matrix films (Gecko, and Del Rio), which were being made when this post was originally made (2014), are out of production.